Workshop SponsorshipIf you are interested in sponsoring the Scaling Bitcoin Workshop, please contact: email@example.com

 The current Scaling Bitcoin Workshop will take place Fall 2018 in Keio University 2 Chome-15-45 Mita, Minato-ku Tōkyō-to 108-8345, Japan.
 We are accepting technical proposals for improving Bitcoin performance including designs, experimental results, and comparisons against other proposals.
 The goals are twofold: 1) to present potential solutions to scalability challenges while identifying key areas for further research and 2) to provide a venue where researchers, developers, and miners can communicate about Bitcoin development.

-We are accepting two types of proposals: one in which accepted authors will have an opportunity to give a 20-30 minute presentation at the workshop, and another where accepted authors can run an hour-long interactive workshop.
+We are accepting two types of proposals: one in which accepted authors will have an opportunity to give a 20-30 minute presentation at the event, and another where accepted authors can run an hour-long interactive workshop.

 This year we would like to place a stronger focus on the following topics: